Shilvan/coding-challenges/python/README.md

 map(function, list)
 ```
 ### Filter:
-It applies a [link](#true-statement) true statement function to a list and create a new list with the elements that satisfy the condition (convert it back to a list to get the result).
+It applies a [true statement](#true-statement) function to a list and create a new list with the elements that satisfy the condition (convert it back to a list to get the result).
 ```
 filter(lambda x: x > 3, list)
 ```